skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 .. note::

-  :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` will be automatically uploaded to
+  :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` will be automatically uploaded to a
-  :ref:`SkyPilot Storage <sky-storage>`.
-Cloud bucket will be created, and cleaned up after the service is terminated.
+  :ref:`cloud bucket <sky-storage>`.
+The bucket will be created, and cleaned up after the service is terminated.

 Notice that task YAML already has a running HTTP endpoint at 8080, and exposed through the :code:`ports` section under :code:`resources`.
 Suppose we want to